lsst-dm/dmtn-271/index.rst

 Aside from a tiny binary prelude to the header, they are stored as blocks of LZMA-compressed JSON, with byte-offsets to per-quantum blocks stored in the header.
 Since the UUIDs we use to identify quanta and datasets in the public interface are large and random, they compress extremely poorly, and the current quantum graph format maps these to sequential integer IDs (only unique within a particular graph file) in order to save them only once.

-In the new quantum graph file formats proposed here, we will similarly rely on compressed JSON indexed by byte offsets, with some important changes.
+In most of the new quantum graph file formats proposed here, we will similarly rely on compressed JSON indexed by byte offsets, with some important changes.
 Instead of using a custom binary header and high-level file layout, we will use ``zip`` files to more easily aggregate multiple components (i.e. as "files" in a ``zip`` archive) that may be common to some graph variants but absent from others.
 Each JSON component will be represented by a Pydantic model, and we will use ZStandard\ [#zstd-in-zip]_ for compression.
 Pydantic representations of butler objects (e.g. :class:`~lsst.daf.butler.DatasetRef`) will be deliberately independent of the ones in ``daf_butler`` to avoid coupling the ``RemoteButler`` API model versions to the quantum graph serialization model version, except for types with schemas dependent on butler configuration (dimension and datastore records).